ocapn/ocapn/draft-specifications/CapTP Specification.md

 ## [Promise and Resolver Objects](#promise-objects)

 Promises work like regular objects in CapTP.
+Promises come as a pair:

+- The promise object itself which represents a value.
+- The resolver object which is used to provide the promise with its resolved value, or break it in the case of an error.

-Promises come as a pair, there is a "promise" object which represents a value and may eventually resolve to either a value or object reference, or may break by either explicit instruction or by implicit error propagation or network partition.
+ The promise object may eventually resolve to either a concrete value, object reference, another promise (in the case of promise pipelining), or may break.
+ When a promise breaks its resolved with an error, breakages can be caused by either explicit instruction, by implicit error propagation, or network partition.

-Messages can be sent to a promise as if it were the resolved object.
-These sent messages will be relayed to the eventual object if it is `fulfill`ed to one.
+Promises can be listened to with the [`op:listen`](#op-listen) operation, or messages can be sent to them as if it were the resolved object.
+The messages will be relayed to the eventual object if it is `fulfill`ed to one.
+If the promise instead `break`s and thus has no resolved object, messages cannot be delivered and promises created during the sending of those messages should also break.

-There is also a "promise resolver" object which is used to provide the promise one or more fulfillment values or a break reason.
-The resolver object has two
-methods:
+The behavor of the two messages on the resolver object are as follows:

 - `fulfill`: Provide the promise with its fulfillment values (success case)
 - `break`: Breaks the promise (usually due to an error)